-Many studies reported the use of protein precipitation like sample treatment for bioanalytical analysis.
+Many studies reported the use of protein precipitation-like sample treatment for bioanalytical analysis.
 Deng et al. [14] and Thorat et al. [15] used methanol as the solvent to precipitate the proteins from human plasma and human serum.
-Furthermore, Vainchtein et al. [17] with the aim of not losing the drug, they added 10% v/v of trichloroacetic acid in water.
+Furthermore, Vainchtein et al. [17], with the aim of not losing the drug, added $10\% \ v/v$ of trichloroacetic acid in water.

-Another protocol used to extract anticancer drug, specifically Osimertinib, involved LLE.
+Another protocol used to extract anticancer drugs, specifically osimertinib, involved LLE.
 Fresnai et al. used tert-butyl methyl ether for simultaneous extraction and concentration of it.
-This method was developed to follow treatment for patients with non-small cell lung carcinoma with epidermal growth factor receptor activating mutation.
-[20]
+This method was developed to follow treatment for patients with non-small cell lung carcinoma with epidermal growth factor receptor activating mutation [20].

-Llopis et al. studied nine kinase inhibitors including cobimetinib, dasatinib, ibrutinib, imatinib, nilotinib, palbociclib, ruxolitinib, sorafenib and vemurafenib; two active metabolites of them: N-desmethyl imatinib, N-oxide sorafenib; and two Anti Androgen drugs: abiraterone and enzalutamide.
-They used a single step protein precipitation with 100 uL of aqueous Zinc Sulfate Monohydrate ZnSO4 H2O (10% w/v pH 5.4), adding this to 50 uL of human plasma followed by vortexing and centrifugation.
+Llopis et al. studied nine kinase inhibitors, including cobimetinib, dasatinib, ibrutinib, imatinib, nilotinib, palbociclib, ruxolitinib, sorafenib, and vemurafenib; the following two active metabolites of them: N-desmethyl imatinib, N-oxide sorafenib; the following two anti-androgen drugs: abiraterone and enzalutamide.
+They used a single-step protein precipitation with 100 uL of aqueous Zinc Sulfate Monohydrate ZnSO4H2O (10% w/v pH 5.4), adding this to 50 uL of human plasma followed by vortexing and centrifugation.
 [21]

 Locatelli et al. used whole blood, saliva, and urine samples.
 The difficulty, especially for whole blood, was to minimize the matrix interferents that can mess up the analysis.
 Usually, the first step is protein precipitation to convert whole blood into plasma.
-In this case, the authors used directly whole blood without converting into plasma, thanks to the extraction protocol using Fabric Phase Sorptive Extraction (FPSE) to avoid the possible loss of analytical information related to the quantification of anastrozole, letrozole and exemestane used in treatment of metastatic breast cancer.
-[22]
+In this case, the authors directly used whole blood without converting it into plasma, thanks to the extraction protocol using fabric phase sorptive extraction (FPSE) to avoid the possible loss of analytical information related to the quantification of anastrozole, letrozole, and exemestane used in the treatment of metastatic breast cancer [22].